-Dividends-Holders of Series B-1, in preference to holders of shares of Series A-1, Series A, Series B, and common stock, are entitled to receive, whether or not declared by the Board, cumulative dividends at the rate of 8% of the applicable original issue price per share per annum.
+Dividends-Holders of shares of Series B-1, in preference to holders of shares of Series A-1, Series A, Series B, and common stock, are entitled to receive, whether or not declared by the Board, cumulative dividends at the rate of 8% of the applicable original issue price per share per annum.
 Such dividends accrue and are cumulative from the date of the issuance of the Series B-1.
 No such dividends have been declared to date.

 Holders of shares of Series A-1, in preference to holders of shares of Series A, Series B and common stock, are entitled to receive, whether or not declared by the Board, cumulative dividends at the rate of 8% of the applicable original issue price per share per annum.
 Such dividends accrue and are cumulative from the date of the issuance of the Series A-1.
 No such dividends have been declared to date.
-As of December 31, 2013, the Company has recorded cumulative dividends on Series A-1 and Series B-1 of \$2.4 million and \$1.6 million, respectively.
+As of September 30, 2013, the Company has recorded cumulative dividends on Series A-1 and Series B-1 of \$1.6 million and \$848,000, respectively.